Annuities Frequently Asked Questions

 Does an annuity fit my retirement plan?

 Each investor's retirement needs are unique.
-We recommend having a planning conversation with one of our planners to determine how an annuity may fit into your retirement plans.
+One of our planners can help you through the selection process to determine whether the annuity productsLog In Required we offer are the best solution to meet your needs.
+If you are ready to purchase an annuity or have questions about Fidelity’s offerings, you can schedule an appointment with your Fidelity Financial Consultant or an Annuity Planning ConsultantLog In Required to determine how an annuity may fit into your retirement plans.
 If an annuity makes sense for you, one of our planners can help you through the purchasing process.

 -